Dopplerian/whatever/Readme.md

 There is also a score counter that will keep the accumulated score of the player will go up for each enemy killed and rest one for each ally that was shot.

-There is a `OnCollisionEnter` method inside the bullet controller that is triggered every time it collides with and object, this method will update the score of the player.
+There is a `OnCollisionEnterC method inside the bullet controller that is triggered every time it collides with and object, this method will update the score of the player.